 Using your balloon sizer is very easy, however the inflating part sometimes becomes tricky.
 First, I'll show you three types of inflated balloons so you can check whether yours is properly inflated.
 Second, I will show you how to use your sizer with the properly inflated balloon.

-do not come out as perfectly round.
+Some balloons, when inflated, do not come out as perfectly round.
 So, the head of the balloon becomes under inflated while the rest of the air remains at the tail of the balloon.
 So when you slip it through your sizer, it does not measure up to your required size.
 Some people will continue inflating their balloon until they fit perfectly into the balloon sizer, not knowing that their balloon is already over inflated and now looks like an avocado!! (yum)

 It looks like an avocado because of overinflating the balloon where the air already fills up the space for the tail (or the elongated or tube part of the balloon).
 The tail is NOT SUPPOSED TO BE FILLED UP WITH AIR.
 Its purpose is for the knot you will be making to secure the air inside the balloon.

 Below are the three types of inflated balloons.
-Notice the differences to make sure that you use your balloons properly and you get the most f
+Notice the differences to make sure that you use your balloons properly and you get the most for the balloons you paid for:

-1. Under-
+1. Under-inflated:

 Clearly an underinflated balloon suggested by its long uninflated neck.
 Unless you want to use them for games that require sitting or stomping to pop the balloons, underinflating the balloon would pose more challenges to the game.
 Attempting to pop an under-inflated balloon will displace air into the uninflated portion (tail or neck part) and redistribute the stress to the rest of the balloon without popping.